If you’re running a regional business and you want to reach people in your surrounding area, then you need to practice

 I’ve already touched on this briefly in Point #7—you need to make your website “sticky.”
 That means when people visit your site, they should stay there for awhile.

-Why is that important?
+Why is that important for your “near me” SEO strategy?
 Because if Google sees that people are abandoning your site after only a few seconds, that’s a signal that whatever you’re offering isn’t what users are looking for.
 Google will drop your rank.

 12. Get Local Links

 Are you still trying to get a coveted dofollow link from Huffington Post?
 If so, give it a rest and instead, look for local backlinks.

 Your local chamber of commerce probably has a website.
 Register with them to learn more about local networking opportunities.

 Also, look for opportunities from trade organizations, non-competing businesses, and local web directories.